 Lafebre was born in 1979 in Barcelona, Spain.
 He studied comic art at the Joso School of Barcelona and the fine arts at the University of Barcelona.
 Freelancing since 1998, he made the transition into comics in 2001.
 Drawing for several Spanish magazines, including erotic magazine Penthouse Comix and Wet Comix, before publishing the series El Mundo de Judy (Judy’s World), scripted by Toni Font.

 After contributing to Spirou magazine, Lafebre meet Zidrou, the writer of L’Élève Ducobu.
-After completing a couple short stories, the two began work on their first album, Lydia.
+After completing a couple of short stories, the two began work on their first album, Lydia.
 Co-written by Lafebre, Lydia was published in French by Dargaud in 2010.

 Riding the momentum of Lydia’s success, Lafebre and Zidrou released two volumes of La Mondaine in 2014 and 2015, two volumes of Les Beaux étés (Fine summers) in 2015 and 2016.
 Unfortunately, Lafebre’s albums are only available in French and Spanish, with no signs of English edition.
 Fortunately, Lafebre’s illustrations are so expressive, his albums are easy to follow without words.